uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 heroku login
 ```

+**NOTE:** If you are running on a lab machine you are going to need to access the virtual desktop of the lab machine to successfully complete `heroku login`.
+Follow these [instructions](https://www.ualberta.ca/en/computing-science/resources/technical-support/computing-resources/x2go-quick-guide.html) and run the commands through a terminal through the virtual desktop.
+This will allow you to open a browser *on the lab machine* and complete the authentication process.

 ### Preparing our Django Application for Heroku

 Ensure the Django application created in Phase One is working locally.